 How stable are your employment and living conditions?

-If you were to unexpectedly lose your job or need to move with little notice, it is important that you be able to cover those extra expenses and still feel comfortable with the money you’ve spent on your cruise vacation.
+If you were to unexpectedly lose your job or need to move with little notice, it is important that you be able to cover those extra expenses and still feel comfortable with the money you’ve spent on your vacation.
 If you would need to get a refund from the cruise to cover those expenses, cruise insurance is a good option to give you that protection.

 Are you pregnant, or could you become pregnant before traveling?